northstowekarate/northstowekarate.github.io/training/index.md

 ## Regular sessions
 We train regularly on Wednesdays at [The Cabin, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) between 1830-1930 and on Sundays 1500-1600.

 **Please note our Wednesday sessions are very busy and we may not have space available.
-We have better availability on Sundays**
+We have better availability on Sundays.**

 ### Limited Space